natcap/invest.users-guide/source/the_need_for.rst

 InVEST can help answer questions like:

 + Where do ecosystem services originate and where are they consumed?
-+ How does a proposed forestry management plan affect timber yields, biodiversity, water quality and recreation?
++ How does a proposed forestry management plan affect biodiversity, water quality and recreation?
 + What kinds of coastal management and fishery policies will yield the best returns for sustainable fisheries, shoreline protection and recreation?
 + Which parts of a watershed provide the greatest carbon sequestration, biodiversity, and tourism values?
 + Where would reforestation achieve the greatest downstream water quality benefits while maintaining or minimizing losses in water flows?